Fujio-Turner/cb_completed_request/README.md

 **⚠️ Warning**: Large date ranges with fine-grained groupings may cause chart rendering errors.
 The tool will alert you and suggest better combinations.

 ## Release Notes

+### Version 3.5.1 (2025-08-18)
+- **Bug Fixes**: Fixed regex parsing bug in Index tab bucket dropdown that showed "ON" instead of actual bucket names
+- **Improvements**: Improved parsing to handle complex CREATE INDEX statements with words containing "on" (like "accommodation")

 ### Version 3.5.0 (2025-08-14)
 - **New Features**: Added SQL++ statement pre-filtering during JSON parsing for better performance, reorganized date picker layout with vertical stacking and improved label alignment.